texastribune/unholstered/README.md

 # Unholstered

 *The Texas Tribune's Unholstered project on police shootings in Texas.
-Built by [https://github.com/rdmurphy](Ryan Murphy) and [https://github.com/joliesky](Jolie McCullough).*
+Built by [Ryan Murphy](https://github.com/rdmurphy) and [Jolie McCullough](https://github.com/joliesky).*

 This project was built using the Tribune's data visuals kit.
 We used the javascript libraries D3 and Swiper to enhance the landing page of our project.